CDRH/theme_nebraskaland/README.md

 ### Hidden Elements

-With the launch of the Equality Before the Law site in 2025, we chose to hide a few elements with `display: none` in the CSS Editor rather than by overriding PHP in the base Omeka S files.
+With the launch of the site in 2025, we chose to hide a few elements with `display: none` in the CSS Editor rather than by overriding PHP in the base Omeka S files.
 This means that to _unhide_ any of those elements, all you need to do is find the relevant code in the CSS Editor and delete it.
-We recommend using this method any time you need to hide an element due to the CSS Editor's ease of use.

-Deleting the following code from the CSS Editor, for example, will make "Resource Class" show up as a sorting option site-wide:
+Deleting the following code from the CSS Editor, for example, will make Resource Class show up as a sorting option site-wide:

 ```
 form.sorting select:first-of-type option:nth-child(2) {